snowplow/snowplowanalytics.com/_posts/2020-07-21-react-native-tracker-0-1-0-released/index.md

 <h2 id="feedback">3.
 Feedback and next steps</h2>

-As this is an early release tracker, we welcome feedback and and of course contributions!
+As this is an early release tracker, we welcome feedback and of course contributions!
 Please feel free to open topics with ideas in our [Discourse forum](https://discourse.snowplowanalytics.com/), and add issues and bug reports to the [repository](https://github.com/snowplow-incubator/snowplow-react-native-tracker/issues).

-The next release will include the introduction of automated testing.
-PRs are still welcome, but due to the time investment required for thorough manual testing, they may not be reviewed and merged until we have those tests in place.
+For contributions, check out our guidelines [here](https://github.com/snowplow-incubator/snowplow-react-native-tracker/blob/master/CONTRIBUTING.md).
+Our next release will likely focus on additional testing capabilities over new features, however important contributions, especially bugfixes, will be prioritised.
 If in doubt, open an issue or a discourse post to ask about your contribution.
-Important contributions, especially bugfixes, will be prioritised.

 <h2 id="alpha">4.
 Changes since the alpha release</h2>